cppalliance/safe-cpp/proposal/draft.md

 }
 ```

 The mutable context is entered at the start of a _cast-expression_ with the `mut` token.
 It exists for subsequent high-precedence _unary-expression_, _postfix-expression_ and _primary-expression_ operations.
-But it's transitive into subexpressions of these.
-The index operand of the subscript operator matches the _expression-list_ production, which is lower precedence than _cast-expression_, so it's not entered with the mutable context.
+But it doesn't transer into subexpressions of these.
+The index operand of the subscript operator matches the _expression-list_ production, which is lower precedence than _cast-expression_, so it's not entered with the mutable context. `B[0]` is bound with a shared borrow.
+One would have to write `mut A[mut B[0]] += 1;` to bind a mutable borrow on both objects.

-The mutable context marks points of mutation while letting standand conversion worry about the details.
+The mutable context explicitly marks points of mutation while letting standard conversions worry about the details.
 Its intent is to reduce cognitive load on developers compared with using the reference operators.

 ## Relocation object model